raul23/steering-behaviors/README.rst

   - **Wander Radius** with 5 as the default
   - **Flocking Distance** with 100 as the default

+  Also you can specify which steering behaviors to enable/disable by toggling the corresponding flags.

   .. raw:: html

       <div align="center">